LoopKit/loopdocs/docs/faqs/app-translation.md

 For the *Loop* app and the submodules (Pumps, CGM and Services) associated with the *Loop* app, the [*lokalise*](https://app.lokalise.com/projects) website is used.
 You must be signed up with the *Loop* project to be able to see *Loop* translations at that site.

-!!! note "Want to Sign Up to Translate?"
+!!! note "Want to Translate?"
     To volunteer to translate, join [Loop zulipchat](https://loop.zulipchat.com/) and send a direct message to Marion Barker with your email address and the language(s) you can translate.

-    If you want to be translate for one of the new CGM / Pump repositories, include that information as well.
-This includes DanaKit, EversenseKit and MedtrumKit.
+    If you want translate one of the new CGM / Pump repositories: DanaKit, EversenseKit and MedtrumKit, indicate that as well.
 Those new repositories are handled using a [*crowdin* project](#crowdin-projects) for each repository.

 ## Code Translation